Diversity and Inclusion Residential Camp Program

 Our Residential Program has three main objectives:

-We are hiring seasonal Residential Diversity Counselors, certified teachers, an Operations Director, a Registrations and Food Services Monitor, a Residential Nurse and a Facility Manager.
-We are looking for people who are passionate about our mission & available for the Fall season from 9/5/16 - 11/20/16.
+We are hiring seasonal Residential Diversity Counselors, certified teachers, a Registration and Food Services Monitor, a Residential Nurse and a Facility Manager.
+We are looking for people who are passionate about our mission and available for the Spring season from 3/11/18 - 6/8/18.
+Residential Diversity Counselors facilitate diverse groups of students as they live, work, and play together.
+Staff create a caring, supportive, exuberant and challenging learning environment and provide instruction in diversity, math, science, language arts, social studies and team building.